GlassBricks/StagedBlueprintPlanning/mod-portal/description.md

 ## Feedback

 Any comments, criticisms, and suggestions are greatly appreciated!
-Please submit these in mod portal forums.

-You can also try to find me (GlassBricks) on the AntiElitz speedrunning discord.
+You can contact me (GlassBricks) on the AntiElitz speedrunning discord, or use the mod portal forums.

 ## Possible future features

-- More flexible blueprint book creation
 - Handle resource entities
 - Automatic analysis and basic optimization
 - Import/export to string